Drawing: Process

 It has been suggested that an individual's ability to perceive an object they are drawing is the most important stage in the drawing process.
 This suggestion is supported by the discovery of a robust relationship between perception and drawing ability.

 This evidence acted as the basis of Betty Edwards' how-to-draw book, Drawing on the Right Side of the Brain.
 Edwards aimed to teach her readers how to draw, based on the development of the reader's perceptual abilities.

 Furthermore, the influential artist and art critic John Ruskin emphasised the importance of perception in the drawing process in his book The Elements of Drawing.
-He stated that "For I am nearly convinced, that once we see keenly enough, there is very little difficult in drawing what we see".
+He stated, "For I am nearly convinced, that once we see keenly enough, there is very little difficult in drawing what we see."